jkeener/personal-goals/ideas-and-misc/side-projects.md

 - [ ] Hexo DnD blog.
 - [ ] DnD handbook react.
 (Maybe start with classes?
 Or just spellbook?)
 - [ ] Some kind of repo for songs I like to play.
+- [ ] Make the gif repo into a site.